Mcsavvy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program prints all the numbers of base16 in lowercase, followed by a new line.

 #### 9-print_comb.c
+This program prints all digits separated by commas and spaces

+#### 100-print_comb3.c
 This program prints all the possible combinations of single-digit numbers.